Erfaniaa/quran-inline-app/README.md

 # Erfan Quran
 > An inline app for [Cafe Bazaar](http://cafebazaar.ir) market

 This is a Persian android app, which only can be runned by Cafe Bazaar market.
-There's no installation needed.
+No installation is needed for users.

 It's implemented with Django framework.